 Claustrophobia affects tens of thousands of people in the UK alone.
 It can cause many problems within your life, especially when it comes to flying.
-With this in mind, and our focus on highlighting Mental Health and Travel, we thought it would be interesting to explore this and speak to the people it affects everyday.
+With this in mind, and our focus on highlighting Mental Health and Travel, we thought it would be interesting to explore this and ask people who struggle with claustrophobia on a plane.

 Claustrophobia is the fear of being enclosed or shut in a small space and not being able to get out.
 Sufferers are often looking for the nearest exit and will sometimes avoid busy and crowded places.
 This feeling can grow from a past experience and can affect people’s lives daily for many years.
 Sufferers can experience claustrophobia in cubicles, small rooms and crowds and often these feelings are increased when on a plane.

 Having a fear of flying and having claustrophobia are two different things which are often confused.
 A fear of flying is being scared of the plane crashing resulting in injury or death.
 A claustrophobe isn’t necessarily worried about this – they are more anxious that the doors won’t open at the end of the flight or the exits will be blocked with slow moving passengers.